 Home Food Preservation is fun!
 Family and Community Health Sciences (FCHS) wants you to produce safe and great tasting products.
 Learn more here.

-Looking for a class?
+Looking for a Class or Speaker?

-Need a speaker on home food preservation?
 Contact FCHS in your county RCE County office to explore possibilities.

 FCHS Master Food Preservers (FMFP)

 FMFP are passionate about food preservation.
 FMFP share their knowledge & skill with others by volunteering for Family and Community Health Sciences (FCHS).
-Email Daryl Minch or Sandra Grenci for information
+Email Daryl Minch or Sandra Grenci for information.

-Producing food products for public sale - Visit the Rutgers Food Innovation Center website.
+Visit the Rutgers Food Innovation Center website.